shakyShane/tfunk/README.md

 var multiline = require("multiline");

 var string = multiline(function () {/*
-%Ccyan:This is a multi-line coloured string
+{cyan:This is a multi-line coloured string
-With a single %Cyellow:yellow%R word in the center of a line Pretty cool huh?
+With a single {yellow:yellow} word in the center of a line Pretty cool huh?
 */});